Mighty Orbots

-Mighty Orbots (マイティ・オーボッツ, Maiti Ōbottsu) is a 1984 Super robot animated series created in a joint collaboration of TMS Entertainment and Intermedia Entertainment in association with MGM/UA Television.
+Mighty Orbots (マイティ・オーボッツ, Maiti Ōbottsu) is a 1984 super robot animated series created in a joint collaboration of TMS Entertainment, Inc. and Intermedia Entertainment in association with MGM/UA Television.
 It was directed by veteran anime director Osamu Dezaki and features character designs by Akio Sugino.
 The series aired from September 8, 1984, to December 15, 1984, on Saturday mornings in the United States on ABC.

 Series history

 Mighty Orbots was developed from an idea pitched by Fred Silverman, possibly in response to the popularity of other robot-related properties.
 The original six-minute "pilot" featured a slightly different version of Mighty Orbots called Broots (pronounced "Brutes").
 Rob and Ohno looked similar to their 'finished' selves, though definitively more late 70s-like.
 The Orbots, while having the same names as in the finished product, are subtly different, and obviously unfinished.
 Even their combined form aka "Super-Broots" would go through some more developmental evolution before becoming Mighty Orbots.
 It was produced by Tokyo Movie Shinsha and Intermedia Entertainment in association with MGM/UA Television for both the United States for the television broadcast and Japan via home video.
 Unlike many other shows of its kind, Mighty Orbots was not simply a translated Japanese import.
 The series was directed by anime industry veteran Osamu Dezaki with storyboard work by Dezaki's brother Satoshi Dezaki, character designs by Akio Sugino, and animation by Shingo Araki.

 The main theme song used in the show introduction and throughout the series was created by Steve Rucker and Thomas Chase, with lead vocals provided by Warren Stanyer.
 The music was composed by Yuji Ohno.

 The series lasted only a single season of thirteen episodes, mostly due to a lawsuit between the show's creators and toymaker Tonka, who accused them of causing brand confusion with their GoBots franchise's "Mighty Robots, Mighty Vehicles" advertising campaign.
 The episodes aired on ABC and some episodes were later released on VHS by MGM/UA Home Video.
 Despite its short run, the series has a dedicated fan base today.
 The series' narration was done by voice-actor Gary Owens, who was the voice of Hanna-Barbera's Space Ghost in the 1960s and Dynomutt, Dog Wonders human straight man Blue Falcon in the late 1970s.